coracle-social/coracle/README.md

 # Bugs

-- [ ] Reload user details when loading on visiting a user's page for the first time
-- [ ] Fix nuking follow list on multiple devices.
-Aggressive refresh?
-Dufflepud caching?
 - [ ] Follow fiatjaf's vision of clients being smart and connecting to recommended relays to fetch content
 - [ ] Add alerts for replies to posts the user liked
 - [ ] Stack views so scroll position isn't lost on navigation